The Forever Fabulous Kimora Lee Simmons Finally Gets Her Due

 Advertisement

-Baby Phat Black Tracksuit; Baby Phat Bracelets and Earrings, designer’s own from personal collection; Comme Des Garcons x Nike Shot TL Sneakers, $658, available at Farfetch.com; Bulgari Serpenti Necklace; Monica Vinader Alta Capture Charm Necklace (worn as bracelet), $795, available at MonicaVinader.com; Monica Vinader Alta Capture Charm Bracelet, $450, available at MonicaVinader.com.
+Baby Phat Black Tracksuit; Baby Phat Bracelets and Earrings, designer’s own from personal collection; Comme Des Garcons x Nike Shot TL Trainers, £534, available at Farfetch.com; Bulgari Serpenti Necklace; Monica Vinader Alta Capture Charm Necklace (worn as bracelet), £645.69, available at MonicaVinader.com; Monica Vinader Alta Capture Charm Bracelet, £365.49, available at MonicaVinader.com.

 Advertisement